RocketChat/docs-old/contributing/google-summer-of-code-2019/README.md

 - **Description**: It's already possible to share a file from Nextcloud into Rocket.Chat.
 But the authentication is a bit clumsy.
 It would be great to have a real single sign in.
 So you only need to sign into Rocket.Chat and are automatically signed in Nextcloud of both talks to the same directory of course.
 - **Desirable Skills**: Familiarity with Rocket.Chat and Nextcloud development.

+### Integrating Auto translation with Augmented Reality

+Auto-translation feature can be extended with Augmented reality in video chat application.
+We can display the translated message on screen with augmented reality during any video chat.
+This feature can further be extended if we can use augmented reality to provide description of any product on screen during team video chat.

 ## Timeline

 [GSoC 2019 Timeline](https://developers.google.com/open-source/gsoc/timeline) next due dates: